If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

 Again, you contribute “post-tax” dollars to a Roth 401(k), meaning the money you put in has already been taxed.
 You won’t have to pay taxes on it again when you withdraw funds during your retirement.

 You contribute “pre-tax” dollars to a traditional 401(k), meaning you put money into your 401(k) before it’s taxed.
+This reduces your taxable income.
 You’ll have to pay taxes on the money when you withdraw during retirement.

 When you withdraw from your Roth 401(k) account once you’re retired, here’s the tax situation: